pip-services/pip-services-docs/content/en/node/commons/reflect/type_descriptor.md

 > `public` constructor(name: string, library: string)

-- **name**: string - a name of the object type.
+- **name**: string - name of the object type.
-- **library**: string - a library or module where this object type is implemented.
+- **library**: string - library or module where this object type is implemented.

 ### Instance methods

 #### equals
 Compares this descriptor to a value.
-If the value is also a [TypeDescriptor]() it compares their name and library fields.
+If the value is also a [TypeDescriptor](), it compares their name and library fields.
 Otherwise this method returns false.

 > `public` equals(value: any): boolean

-- **value**: any - a value to compare.
+- **value**: any - value to compare.
-- **returns**: boolean - true if value is identical TypeDescriptor and false otherwise.
+- **returns**: boolean - true if value is identical to the TypeDescriptor and false otherwise.

 #### getLibrary
 Gets the name of the library or module where the object type is defined.

 > `public` getLibrary(): string

-- **returns**: string - the name of the library or module.
+- **returns**: string - name of the library or module.

 #### getName
-Get the name of the object type.
+Gets the name of the object type.

 > `public` getName(): string

-- **returns**: string - the name of the object type.
+- **returns**: string - name of the object type.

 #### toString